-Figure 4-83: APM Heartbeat Configuration Form.
+Figure 4-84: APM Heartbeat Configuration Form.

-Figure 4-84 shows a detailed view of a filled in Heartbeat Configuration form for the primary APM in the configuration.
-Figure 4-85 shows a detailed view of a filled in Heartbeat Configuration form for the redundant APM.
+The next two figures show a detailed view of a filled in Heartbeat Configuration form for the primary APM in the configuration, and a detailed view of a filled in Heartbeat Configuration form for the redundant APM.
 The two forms are filled out almost identically, but observe the following fields in the two forms to see how they differ: